blueset/fireghoti/.gitlab/issue_templates/feature.md

 <!--
   This issue template is for feature requests.
-	There are other issue templates for bug reports and refactor proposals, so please use them if this is not a feature request.
+	There are other issue templates for bug reports, refactor proposals, and discussions, so please use them if this is not a feature request.

 	Also, you don't need to prefix the issue title with "Feature:", because it's